splanck/vtop/README.md

 The `-a`/`--cmdline` flag shows the full command line instead of the short command name.
 Use `-i`/`--hide-idle` to start with idle processes hidden.
+Use `--irix` to display CPU usage relative to a single CPU.

 When running the ncurses interface you can press `F3` or `>` to cycle to the next sort field and `<` to go back.